 Strawberries are extremely perishable.
 Try to use them as soon as possible after purchasing them.
 To keep them from spoiling, don’t wash them until you are ready to eat them and store them in the refrigerator in the container they came in.
 They should keep in the refrigerator for one to two days.

 When you see the term “shortcake,” it refers to a sweetened biscuit with a crispy exterior that has been leavened with baking powder or soda.
 The biscuits can be either easy drop biscuits, like mine, or rolled out and cut into circles.
-This recipe features Southern shortcake biscuits made with a bit of cornmeal, which is slightly different from traditional drop biscuits and gives them a delightful crunch.
+This recipe features sweetened drop biscuits made with a bit of cornmeal, which is slightly different from old-fashioned strawberry shortcake biscuits.

 You can make the biscuits up to two days ahead and store them tightly covered until you are ready to assemble the shortcake.
 You can also freeze them for a month or two.
 For the best texture and taste, don’t add the sugar and macerate the strawberries any longer than an hour ahead of when you want to serve this dessert.
 The longer the berries sit, the softer they become.

 - Instead of strawberries, step out on the wild side and try substituting your favorite fruit or a combination of fruit and berries.
-Blackberries, raspberries, sliced peaches, nectarines, blueberries, cherries, or even figs would all be delicious.
+For example, blackberries, raspberries, sliced peaches, nectarines, blueberries, cherries, or even figs would all be delicious.

 - Keep the butter cold until you are ready to make the biscuits.
 I use unsalted butter; if all you have is salted, reduce the amount of salt you use in this recipe.